ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 # Migrating a virtual server from the classic infrastructure
 {: #migrate-vsi-to-vpc}

-You can migrate a virtual server instance from the classic infrastructure by creating an image template and exporting it to
+You can migrate a Linux virtual server instance from the classic infrastructure by creating an image template and exporting it to
 {{site.data.keyword.cos_full}}.
 Then, you can customize the image to meet the requirements of the {{site.data.keyword.vpc_short}} infrastructure, and import it to {{site.data.keyword.vpc_short}} so that it can be deployed.
 {:shortdesc}